dzlab/kvwc/README.md

     ```bash
     python kvwc/tests/test_wide_column_db.py
     ```
-    The tests create and remove temporary database files in a `test_db_temp_wide_column_main` directory in the location where the test script is run.
+    The tests create and remove temporary database files in a `test_db_temp_wide_column_main` directory within the current working directory where the test script is run.